kdeldycke/e107-importer/readme.txt

 == Upgrade Notice ==

 = 1.0 =
-First release compatible with latest WordPress 3.x.
+First release compatible with the WordPress 3.x series.